 The program is open to UCLA doctoral students in the arts, humanities, social sciences, public health and nursing who:

-Awardees of the Graduate Dean’s Scholar Award, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS), National Institutes of Health (NIH) Training Grant, Lenart Travel Fellowship and other summer fellowships are not eligible to receive GSRM funding at the same time as their other funding.
+Awardees of the George and Sakaye Aratani Fellowship, Center for European and Russian Studies Summer Award, Graduate Dean’s Scholar Award, the National Science Foundation Graduate Research Fellowship Program, the Foreign Language & Area Studies (FLAS), Lenart Travel Fellowship, National Institutes of Health (NIH) Training Grant and other summer fellowships are not eligible to receive GSRM funding at the same time as their other funding.

 Students may apply for the GSRM in only one doctoral degree program and may receive the award only twice.
 In addition, prior year recipients who did not complete the program evaluation nor submit their paper will not be considered for future applications.